merely-useful/py-rse/index.md

 -   Organise small and medium-sized data science projects.
 -   Create Python packages that can be installed in standard ways.

+Each chapter concludes with some exercises, whose solutions are discussed in Appendix \@ref(solutions).
+Early chapters have many small exercises;
+later chapters have fewer but larger exercises.

 ## Project Structure {#intro-structure}

 Project organization is like a diet: